 And in any case, she knew no prince.
 Actually, the only man she could say she knew was Matt, her former neighbour from the time when she was still living with her family, years before.

-They were friends for ages.
+They had been friends for ages.
 They had overcome together infinite hurdles: broken relationships; puberty; the first delusions at work; the death of her father and of both his mom and his dad.

 Probably that last event had been the one to connect them the most.
-The day of the funeral they had been together for long and, in the end, Matt had ended up inviting her to his place.
-They had talked – or better she had listened as he relieved his heart of some weights – and they had slept together.
+The day of the funeral they had been together for long and, in the end, she had ended up at his place.
+They had talked – or better she had listened as he relieved his heart of the weight – and they had slept together.
 It had been the first time she had slept with a man, the first time she had cuddled with one besides her father, caressing his head as he cried on her shoulder until both of them had fallen asleep.

-And yet something has changed that day inside her.
+Yet, something had changed that day, inside her.
 She had realized afterwards that that simple, tender contact had made her thrilled, excited as she had never been.
-From that moment the realization she had had a man so close to her for her entire life – a man with whom she seemed to feel completely at ease – had taken her over.
-And now that she could see him with different eyes, she had noticed Matt wasn’t her childhood friend anymore: he had become a full-fledged man.
+From that moment, the realization she had had a man so close to her for her entire life – a man with whom she seemed to feel completely at ease – had taken her over.
+And now that she could see him with different eyes, she had noticed Matt wasn’t her childhood friend anymore: he had become a man.

 A dog exhibition: an event when to admire her most beloved animals.
-She liked the idea: as always Matt knew her better than any other man.
-She seemed to remember every detail of all their conversations.
-In the beginning, it was almost scary, but in time it had become a joke between themselves, that he was his “memory” and – as such – he had to remember everything.
-He even remembered the first time they had met, of which Jodie had no particular memory.
+She liked the idea.
+As always Matt knew her better than any other man.
+He seemed to remember every detail of all their conversations.
+In the beginning, it was almost scary, but in time it had become a joke between them, that he was her memory and – as such – he had to remember everything.
+He even remembered the first time they had met, of which Jodie felt bad to have no particular memory.

 The date at the exhibition wasn’t the first time they were out together, of course, but this time she was feeling everything in a different way.